 As time passes by, any system becomes outdated.
 There is no avoiding that, and the time to rework and modernize your system will come sooner or later.
-Failure to modernize might result in the increasing cost of software maintenance, poor customer satisfaction, lacking competitive edge, and security vulnerabilities.
+Failure to modernize might result in the increasing cost of software maintenance, poor customer satisfaction, a lack of competitive edge, and security vulnerabilities.

-If you are reading this, you have probably thought about software modernization already, and you may wonder whether it is the right time to modernize.
-Today, we will look at modernizing legacy systems, the red flags that point at the system getting old and rusty, and the ways a reliable software engineering partner can help with software modernization.
+If you are reading this, you have probably thought about legacy software modernization already, and you may wonder whether it is the right time to modernize.
+Today, we will look at modernizing legacy systems, the signs that point to the system getting outdated, and the ways a reliable software engineering partner can help with legacy application modernization.

 What is a legacy system, and how can it undermine your business?